 If you have a failed socket connection for Modbus TCP, check your TCPOpen() instruction.
 The socket returned from TCPOpen() should be a number less than 99.
 Provided the data logger has a working network connection, further troubleshooting can be done with a computer running Modbus software.
-Connect the computer to the same network and attempt to open a Modbus TCP connection to the problem server device.
+Connect the computer to the same network and attempt to open a

+Modbus TCP connection to the problem server device.
 Once you resolve the connection between the computer and the server device, the connection from the data logger should work.

-18.3 Internet communications
+10.3 Internet communications

-The internet protocols listed in Communications specifications (p.
-251), are supported when using a cell modem with the CR350.
+See the Communications specifications (p.
+282) for a list of the internet protocols supported by the data logger.
 The most up-to-date information on implementing these protocols is contained in CRBasic Editor help.